svoop/wowmow/README.md

 3. Select the repository which contains your fork.
 4. Optionally add a custom domain.
 5. Start the web service instance.

+The blueprint enables basic auth by default with username `development` and a randomly generated password.

 ⚠️ The blueprint selects region "Frankfurt" by default in order to assure compliance with GDPR in case you're located in Europe.
 If that's not the case, you might want to edit the `render.yaml` and [chose a different region](https://docs.render.com/blueprint-spec#region) before you create the instance.